jtigger/three-body-problem--zk/pages/Plot.md

 					- her birchbark notebook
 						- pages full of abstract pictures; seemingly conveying frustration and anger
 					- this is where Yang committed suicide.
+				- Ye regrets
-					-
+					- Yang loved Bach.
+						- Said she could see an enormous building built by a giant -
 		- ### 9.
 The Universe Flickers
 		- ### 10.
 Da Shi